 A consortium of individuals and companies joining together to promote and create entertainment that has a positive impact on the world.

 Think Tanks | Education | Networking | Community Building | and More

-CMV supports all efforts geared towards the increase of the quality, the quantity, and the accessibility of conscious media.
+CMV supports all efforts geared towards the increase of the production value, volume, and availability of conscious media.

 What is Conscious Media?
 It is…

 stories with an optimistic story arc that show behavior matters… the belief that change is possible, thereby empowering people to take action… motivating people to co-create a more positive world.Michelle Gielan

 entertainment and media that creates awareness and has a positive impact.Conscious Media Visionaries